LewisIsWorking/PathWarsWiki/Writerside/topics/Getting-started-guide.md

 - Most of the variant rules are optional, you can be as vanilla as you like!
 - No prior Pathfinder, dnd or TTRPG experience is required to play with us, absolute noobs and hardened veterans are both completely welcome. :)
 - There's a lot of information on this GitHub, you don't need to read any of it, we are just playing a game here, it is all just for fun.
 The information is just here on GitHub for people to look up & reference if they want to.

-## 18+

-Before you can join any Path Wars campaign, you must be 18+.

-If you are under 18, then I am afraid we cannot and will not let you play.

-Most players will be in their 20s and do not want to play with children.

-If you are under 18: PLEASE LEAVE THE DISCORD SERVER AND TELEGRAM GROUP.

 ## Unlocking the Discord.